| Title: | Aggregate and Disaggregate Continuous Parameters for Compartmental Models |

 |

-, the feature point corresponding to the value
+partition, the feature point corresponding to the value

-, the translated outcomes_dt$value
+value, the translated outcomes_dt$value

-, a factor with levels indicating how feature points are selected,
+method, a factor with levels indicating how feature points are selected,

-is weighted to those features:
+and how value is weighted to those features:

-outcome partitions, each with
+f_mid: features at the alembic_dt outcome partitions, each with

 value corresponding to the total value of the corresponding model